tabdroid-1/tabby-engine/readme.md

 - Custom profiling implementation (tracy Profiler).
 - Physics rework.
 (Hinges, make components more editable, callbacks like onTriggerEnter, onRaycastHit etc.)
 - Script public variable reflection.
+- LDtk tile map.
 - Serialization(aka saving).
 - Multi-threading
 - More advanced animation system.
 - Particle system.
-- LDtk tile map.
+- Quadtree.
-- Octree. (nvm i will figure this out later)
 - <s>Steamworks API implementation</s> Priorities...
 - <s>Web, Chrome OS, FreeBSD, Raspberry Pi and Android builds </s> Too far-fetched for now.
 - <s>More advanced asset manager.
 Assets will be stored in the code and (some) will be encrypted using AES encryption to complicate data mining/revers engineering, but there will be option to use files instead of storing in code.(might be in a private branch though) </s> Too far-fetched for now.